Skip to main content

 In 1933, the state of Georgia moved to disband all A & M schools.
 This decision was largely due to the exponential growth of accredited high schools in the state which decreased the need for district schools.
 The Seventh District A & M School was, in effect, consolidated with the Fourth District A & M School to create West Georgia College in Carrollton.
 Faculty member Sara Ward and staff Ruby Jenkins both came to West Georgia College from the Seventh District A & M School.

 The Macland and Powder Springs communities continued to use the buildings of the Seventh District A & M School for education.
-Five small Cobb County public schools (Corner, Macland, Due West, Talley's, and Mt.
-Zion) were incorporated into the Macland Consolidated School, which opened in October 1933.
+Five small Cobb County public schools (Corner, Macland, Due West, Talley's, and Mount Zion) were incorporated into the Macland Consolidated School, which opened in October 1933.
 The McEachern family continued to support the school financially, providing money for books, supplies, and scholarships.
 In 1938, the Cobb County Board of Education approved a petition from the community and the local Board of Trustees to change the school’s name to John McEachern Schools.

 Extent